 Inside the tunnels raspberries are grown in a coconut coir growing medium in the same fashion as raspberries at other farm locations operated by Piñata Farms in Queensland.

-As the crop continues to expand, this farm will eventually produce raspberries from December to May.
+The farm produces raspberries from late November to June.
 Picked and packed on site, raspberries are distributed to Tasmanian and mainland customers.Visit Previous Farm Visit Next Farm